-Outcomes are measurable changes that will result from achievement of the implementation plan.
+Outcomes are a measurable change that will result from achievement of the implementation plan.
 Outcomes can include, but are not limited to, increases in capacity and changes in knowledge, awareness, attitudes, skills, or behaviors.
 Outcomes can be the same or different for each objective.